shubhamdawande/Generative-AI-Roadmap-2024/README.md

 ![Generative AI Roadmap](roadmap.png)

-The roadmap is designed to provide an overview of the different areas and concepts involved in data science, including but not limited to:
+The roadmap is designed to provide an overview of the different areas and concepts involved in data science:

-- Python for Data Processing
+- Python for Web Apps, Data Processing
 - Natural Language Processing
 - Deep Learning
 - Large Language Models
 - MLOps
 - and more

+#### Disclaimer:
+Will be adding learning path for image generation and multi-modal models soon.

 Feel free to use this roadmap as a reference guide to plan your learning journey and track your progress in mastering the necessary skills for a successful career in data science.